 We advance the frontiers of emerging and traditional areas of physical chemistry research, including spectroscopy, computation, dynamics, and biophysics.

-We have a tradition of excellence in theory and computational chemistry that includes basic theory, electronic structure, statistical mechanics, and multiscale modeling.
+Our tradition of excellence in theory and computational chemistry includes electronic structure, statistical mechanics, and multiscale modeling.

 Participating in our varied research opportunities as a chemistry major, or a student from another university, can help jump-start your career.